 My practice focuses on identity, place and time.
 It is the everyday, the mundane that sparks my interest.
 Those quirky rituals that we all employ, each one a trace of our reality, make us independently and collectively who we are.

-In 2017, I graduated with an MA in Photographic Arts from the University of Westminster.
-My work is held in private collections and has been exhibited in group shows in the UK and a solo show in Switzerland.
-My personal long-term project entitled, ‘The Winds of Change’ documents daily life on a large family owned farming estate in the wastes of Lancashire.
+‘The Winds of Change’ is a long term project documenting daily life on a large family owned farming estate in the wastes of Lancashire.
 The land has passed down the same bloodline since 1195.
-The owner is in his 90s.
-Generations of tenants live on the land.
+The owner is 97.
+Generations of tenants live on the land, some since the mid 1800’s.
 Recently, some of the cottages have been renovated for newcomers who do not farm.
 Stability is something I crave but even in the most secure of environments, nothing is certain.

-Shortlisted for the 2018 BJP Portrait of Britain Award, HeadOn Photofestival 2019, Semi-finalist, RPS 100 Heroines nominee.
+Shortlisted for the 2018 and 2019 BJP Portrait of Britain Awards; HeadOn Photofestival 2019, Semi-finalist; and RPS 100 Heroines Nominee.

 Locations: United Kingdom